jameshume/jehtech/src/html/mobile_comms.md

 Easiest thing is to enable URCs for the registration to determine registration state.
 It is possible to poll using the query commands, but this is less efficient.

+##### Circuit Switched (CS) v.s.
+Packet Switched (PS)

+It is possible to be registered with any network and be both CS and PS attached or just either CS or PS attached.

+For example, when connected to a GSM network one can only be CS attached.
+On a GPRS network however, one cab be CS and PS attached, i.e. have phone/sms and internet, or, for example just PS attached, i.e., have only internet access.
+One could also be on a GPRS network and only be CS attached.

+Generally a modem will do "combined registration" when connecting to a network, which means that it simultaneously performes registration for CS and PS functions.

+In LTE (4G) and 5G networks everything is packet switched so phone calls will be VoIP.
+However, LTE also has a CS fallback mechanism so can be both CS and PS attached.

+Whether there is a concept of CS being somehow "virtual" on pute 4/5G networks when only the 4/5G access technology and core networks are used I'm not sure about.
+Whether such a concept as CS attached makes sense in this scenario I don't know, i.e., LTE can make voice calls useing VoLTE, which is packet switched, but could the service still be somehow considered as a "virtual" CS service?
+Dunno!

+See the AT commands `AT+CGATT` and on Ublox devices `AT+USVCDOMAIN`.

 ##### An Example Network Registration Sequence
 Some worked example sequences: